 - 8. Homeopathic Medicine: Homeopathic medicines are not FDA approved and may not be administered in school, even with a medical order.
 A parent/guardian may come to school to administer.
 This must be pre-arranged with the student's teacher and the school nurse via email. - 9.
+Medical Marijuana: The University of Chicago and Lab are subject to federal laws that classify marijuana as a Schedule I controlled substance and make its possession, use and distribution on campus property illegal.
+Parents/guardians of students who have received a prescription for medical cannabis from a certifying health care professional and been directed to use medical cannabis during the school day are to contact the Lead Nurse, Kristen Szewczyk.
+Students are not allowed to carry medical cannabis, even with a card. - 10.
 Overnight Trips: Medication on trips should be limited to those that are absolutely necessary and required for the preservation and maintenance of health.
 Medications must be in the original prescription bottle labeled with the correct name, medication, dose, frequency, and route of administration.
 Medications must be given to the school nurse 48 hours prior to the date of the trip to provide for the opportunity to clarify any questions.
 Designated personnel will hold the medication and the student will come to this person at the time of the scheduled dose and "self-administer" this medication under the designee's observation.
-The designee must verify the following: - Correct dose; - Correct patient; - Correct medication; - Correct route; - Correct time for medication before administration. - 10.
+The designee must verify the following: - Correct dose; - Correct patient; - Correct medication; - Correct route: - Correct time for medication before administration. - 11.
 Medication Refusal: A student has a right to refuse medication.
 The nurse has an obligation to honor medication refusal and cannot force or coerce a student into taking medication for any reason.
 Refusal will be documented and shared with the parent.
 Nurses also reserve the right to refuse to administer medication and should communicate the reasons why to the parents or prescriber.

-11. Medication Storage:
+12. Medication Storage:

-- Emergency medications such as seizure medication, epinephrine, narcan, glucagon, and inhalers are stored in the nurse's office. - OTC medicine is stored in the locked nurses office or cabinet. - Prescription medications are stored in a locked medication cabinet in the nurse's office. - When the nurse's office is closed for the day, the exam room will be locked.
+- Emergency medications such as seizure medication, epinephrine, narcan, glucagon, and inhalers are stored in the nurse's office. - OTC medicine is stored in the locked nurses office or cabinet.

+- Prescription medications are stored in a locked medication cabinet in the nurse's office. - When the nurse's office is closed for the day, the exam room will be locked.
 Stock epinephrine will be available in the waiting room.
 The door of the waiting room will be unlocked after school/late day hours. - Medications requiring refrigeration will be stored in the nurse's office refrigerator.